fritz-hh/scripts_NAS4Free/README.md

 - Controls shutdown (S5) or sleep (S3) of the NAS based on various parameters
     - If no computer that may access the NAS is online during a certain time (based on the IP address)
     - If the curfew is reached!
-- Prevent a shutdown / sleep during a configurable timeslot
+- Prevents a shutdown / sleep during a configurable timeslot
-- Prevent a shutdown / sleep to be issued when one of the above administrative tasks are running
+- Prevents a shutdown / sleep to be issued when one of the above administrative tasks is running
-- Report the results in a log file.
+- Reports the results in a log file.
 - Script to be started at NAS startup.
 Scripts runs as an endless loop

 Note 1: Depending on your motherboard and on your BIOS settings, the script may or may not work on your NAS.